lxylxy123456/shv/README.md

 ### Running SHV on VirtualBox

 Create a new virtual machine using VirtualBox, select `grub.iso` as the disk to boot the OS.
 Make sure to allocate enough memory.
+VirtualBox supports serial port through VM settings.

 Since SHV requires nested virtualization, make sure to check "Enable Nested VT-x/AMD-V" in VM settings.
 If the checkbox is grayed out, try